roniboden/BeSafeHackathon/README.md

 - 🏆 Goal reached indicators
 - 📈 Monthly progress bar

-The interface is designed to feel motivating and game-like, reinforcing consistency and achievement.
+The interface is designed to feel motivating and game-like, reinforcing consistency and achievement across screen sizes.

+---

+### 📱 Mobile-Friendly Web App

+- Fully responsive layout
+- Optimized component rendering for smaller screens
+- Touch-friendly interactions
+- Maintains full functionality on mobile browsers

+Users can complete simulations, track progress, and redeem rewards directly from their phones.

 ---